-The central control unit of the RealSimControl system is a single "master" controller board Mega2560 (Arduino2560) with RSC firmware uploaded to it once (until next firmware update).
+The central control unit of the RealSimControl system is a single "master" controller board Mega2560 (Arduino2560) with RSC firmware uploaded to it only once (until next firmware update).

 All pins that are available in the CONFIGURATOR can be assigned for inputs/outputs or extensions